Mallott-Lab/Mallott-Lab.github.io/research.md

 <img src="/images/Figure3.jpg" alt="Multiple box plots showing differences in butyrate pathway abundance across primates and within humans" width="700">

-*Butyrate pathway abundance differs across humans, but not between humans and other primates [6]*
+<i>Butyrate pathway abundance differs across humans, but not between humans and other primates [6]</i>
 <br>
 <br>
 We are now using multiple molecular and microbiological methods to confirm these patterns in living humans in multiple geographic locations, several species of nonhuman primates, and ancient humans.